vria/design-patterns/Creational/Builder/README.md

 }
 ```

-Concrete implementation of `Builder` creates and configures a new instances of `ProductA` class:
+A concrete implementation of `Builder` creates and configures new instances of `ProductA` class:
 ```
 class ConcreteBuilderA extends Builder
 {